jelilio/spring-jenkins-demo/README.md

-# A Simple Spring Application using Jenkins for CI/CD
+# A Spring Application using Jenkins for CI/CD